 Elementary Science Olympiad

-We are excited that your student is interested in the Georgia Elementary Science Olympiad!
-Tritt Elementary is looking forward to fielding a competitive team this season, and we need passionate scientists!
 Our team will be limited (by ESO rule) to 20 students who will work in pairs to prepare for and compete in their assigned events.
 3rd, 4th & 5th grade students may apply.
 Students will be chosen based on their interests, availability and teacher recommendations.
-Applications are due by December 13th.
+Applications are due by November 1st.
 Apply HERE.

-Mandatory practices will be held once a week in January through mid-March from 2:30-3:30.
-The day of the week will be determined by student availability.
-Students MUST be available on March 16, 2024 for the Cobb Regional ESO and on May 4, 2024 for the GA State ESO.
+Mandatory practices will be held every Wednesday, November through mid-March, from 2:30-3:30.
+Students MUST be available on March 15th, 2025 for the Cobb Regional ESO and on May 3rd, 2025 for the GA State ESO at Kennesaw State University.
 The program fee is $50, which includes all materials and a team t-shirt.

 Interested students and families can learn more here: https://www.georgiascienceteacher.org/GAESO

 Please contact Mrs. Kelly Smith, Mrs. Stone, or Mr. Giunta with any questions or concerns.